craftingcity/RollHighOrDie/Core RHoD/Equipment and Inventories/Inventory Management.md

 - One Small slot can be used as three Tiny Slots.

 #### Item Stacks
-Many items should be contained together for ease of access and use, and are light enough that this is possible.
+Some items should be contained together for ease of access and use, and are light enough that this is a possibility.
 These items are considered 'stackable' and will have a number after their Size that indicates that maximum number of these items that can fit together in one stack.
-Once this number is exceeded, excess items will need to be stored in another stack in a different Slot.
+Once this number is exceeded, excess items must be stored in another stack in a different Slot.

 #### Character Inventory
 Every character in RHoD is given a number of 'Equipment' Slots under the assumption that items stored in these Slots are being carried, worn, or held.